a r t ū r a s a r e i m a

 t h e a t e r

-As of now AAT performaces have been well received in art festivals in Scotland, France, Russia, South Korea and through individual showings in Germany, Norway, Denmark.
+As of now AAT performances have been well received in art festivals in Scotland, France, Russia, South Korea, China, Montenegro and through individual showings in Germany, Norway, Denmark.
 The director has received invitations for art residencies in Belgium, Italy, South Korea.
 According to local and international critics Artūras Areima showcases work that is unique yet recognizable by its creative process and that also employs an authentic theatre language and distinct analysis of themes showcased.

 In 2015 AAT theatre has established its organisational structures, has brought together a team of creatives, applied for various open-calls, competitions and created a strategy for the theater practice for 2016 and 2017.